A Brief Look at Cutty Bangs: San Francisco's Weird, Beloved Liquor Store Tradition

 And then, there are cutty bangs.

-San Francisco's "liquor stores"—also known as a "corner store" if it happens to fall on a corner, but never a "bodega," because this isn't New York, people—serve as social hubs within the city.
+San Francisco's "liquor stores"—also known as a "corner store" if it happens to fall on a corner, but never a "bodega," because this isn't New York—serve as social hubs within the city, omnipresent beacons of beer, snacks, and sundries.
 The type of liquor available at your nearest San Francisco liquor store will vary.
 Some serve all manners of fine wine from nearby Napa Valley, while others seem to specialize in bum wine, Buzzballz, and The Club premixed cocktails in a can.
 Some have all of the above, because why not.

-In West Coast speak, the closest meaning to "cutty" is "shady," or "probably not legal/safe/advisable."
+A small but stable number of corner stores feature the cutty bang.
+In Northern California slang, the closest meaning to "cutty" is "shady," or "probably not legal/safe/advisable."
 (There's also the near-homophonous "cuddy," which in some parts of the East Bay is essentially synonymous with "buddy" or "cuz.")
 A "cutty bang" means two things, in terms of drinks: One, a mixed drink of Seagram's gin, Tanqueray, Bacardi Limon, and pineapple juice.
 Two, a small plastic bag full of little airplane-sized liquor bottles and miscellaneous other ingredients—such as juice, or in some cases, candy—that you combine in a cup full of ice, then drink shortly after exiting the liquor store.

 Cutty bangs' point of origin is unclear, with some claims that they've been around since as far back as the late 70s.
 One of the first known references to cutty bangs is in Bay Area rapper TayDaTay's 1998 track "Cutty Bang," featuring Big Mack.
 "Got it from the 3rd Street liquor store," TayDaTay raps.
 Big Mack chimes in: "I drink cutty bangs," and later in the song, "Cutty bangs, big thangs / It's the drink of the year."
 A later verse lists the ingredients.